10/24/06

 I should point out that I don't have anything inherently against psychics, save the fact that I think most of them are more inferring ability than genuine paranormal perception.
 Despite the fact that I am an atheist, there is no evidence in the physical laws of the universe precluding ghosts and spirits.
 I personally think that humans are not inherently more special than dogs or cats or lungfish, and the biochemical energy (or soul, if you prefer) in our bodies just slowly leaks away like a 9-volt in a smoke detector until there's not enough to keep this corporeal body going and we just cease to be.
 But sure, I've seen enough evidence to suggest that something deeply fucked up goes on in certain places that lends itself to the idea of ghosts hanging around because of a violent or sudden end.
 Do I think Aunt Mae is just hovering about out there in the void waiting for Lisa Williams to deliver the message that she's very pleased with how you're raising her seven cats she graciously willed you after her death?
 Good gods I hope not.

 I guess my real problem with these celebrity dead-whisperers is that even in the best case scenario, it all just seems really fucking boring and mildly depressing.
 Does the fact that you have to have some spiky- haired talk show host act as liaison between you and your loved ones give anyone comfort?
 They make the afterlife just seem like some big waiting room with everyone gathered around playing solitaire or whatever until the outside chance that a medium wanders by.
 And they don't strictly give advice or even provide anything other than what you already know and can confirm.
 Grandma's happy, Grandpa is playing poker with Malcolm X and little crippled Jimmy who drowned in the pool can finally walk again on magic spirit legs!
 Who the fuck cares?
 There's never anything even remotely helpful; you never see a destitute cousin on there asking where tightwad Uncle Rufus buried all those IBM stock certificates, for example.
 I'm also slightly skeptical over the fact that you never get to hear from some genuinely repugnant friend or relative who comes through to give you the phantom finger, despite the fact that every medium I've ever seen is very careful not to endorse the idea of "heaven" vs. "hell."
-It just makes better fiscal sense that way; you can't go alienating over half your audience by suddenly claiming to channel Jesus.
-No, THAT would be nuts.

 And who the fuck wants to exist in an afterlife where you're the same miserable douche bag you were here on earth?
 I find the idea that everyone is exactly the same, no matter how pleasant, as they were while alive to be just terminally sad.
 Isn't the payoff of dying that you get to finally know a few secrets of the universe?
 Well, no, sorry; apparently crossing the threshold of death is about as enlightening as crossing the street to get a Dilly Bar, because these "spirits" never have anything more encouraging than "I feel great!" like some kind of deceased Tony the Tiger.
 Lisa Williams sums this complaint up when she says "What do dead people sound like?
 They sound like you and me."
 Oh, well that's just spit-on-your-crotch terrific!
 I think I've never heard anything quite so depressing.
 Forget visiting new and exhilarating secrets of the universe; you're still the same unenlightened, boring ass-face you were down here!
 Way to drop the ball, Jesus!